esa-tu-darmstadt/SCOoOTER/docs/developer_guide/code_overview.md

 method that will never block as produced results are only valid during the cycle in which they are broadcast.
 Two RS implementations are provided.
 The BSV module mkReservationStation allows for full reordering while mkLinearReservationStation keeps instructions in order as is necessary for the load/ store and CSR units.
 We provide options for the configuration of the RS depth per FU type.
+The depth refers to the number of slots and hence the number of instructions that fit into an RS.

+###### Store Buffer (StoreBuffer.bsv)

+The store buffer receives
+write requests from the load/store unit and contains them in a FIFO-like manner until the memory arbitration logic dequeues them.
+It additionally provides a forwarding interface to the load/store unit.
+Internally, the store buffer is organized as FIFO.
+If a write request is accepted by the arbitration logic, it is additionally held in an in-flight buffer, such that the value may still be forwarded during write execution.
+The store buffer is informed of successful writes such that it may clear the in-flight buffer.
+The store buffer allows for enqueueing and dequeuing of a single request per cycle.

-###### functional units
+###### functional units (unit folder)

 ![](../fig/fu.png)

 FUs provide the result calculation of instructions.
-An FU accepts incoming instructions with a blocking BSV method and provides a result wrapped in a BSV Maybe type with a non-blocking output method.
-Conse- quently, the result bus, a bus containing all results produced in the current clock cycle, can always be assembled.
+An FU accepts incoming instructions with a blocking BSV method and provides a result wrapped in a BSV Maybe type with a non-blocking output method (i.e. the Maybe is invalid when no result is available, and valid with the result value if there is one).
+Consequently, the result bus, a bus containing all results produced in the current clock cycle, can always be assembled.
 The ALU and branch units follow the presented simple design and hence provide a latency of one cycle.
 The ALU unit calculates integer instructions (except multiply and divide).
 The branch unit calculates the